Praczet/ags-hyprland/README.md

 - a clipboard manager inspired by Pano (but less opinionated),
 - an Exposé-style window picker that feels better _to me_ than a flat rofi list,
 - small OSDs and a power menu (half practical, half an excuse to learn AGS properly),
-- a dashboard overlay with configurable widgets (calendar, weather, clocks),
+- a dashboard overlay with configurable widgets (calendar, tasks, weather, clocks, TickTick),
 - and a lot of little details that exist simply because they annoyed me elsewhere.

 Not that there’s anything wrong with **rofi** — quite the opposite.